E-2 and E-3 Air Force Advanced Pay Grade (Rank) Programs

 - An applicant who was credited with over 90 days of active duty service and was last separated (left the military) in a pay grade of E-2 or higher

-- Applicants who are former service academy cadets with over 90 days as cadet corps members
+- An applicant who is a former service academy cadet with over 90 days as cadet corps members

-- Applicants who have satisfactorily completed 20 semester hours or 30 quarter hours of credit from an accredited, degree-granting institution listed in the applicable Accredited Institutions of Postsecondary Education (AIPE) directory for last year attended
+- An applicant who has achieved a total number of college credits of 30 quarter hours or 20 semester hours from an accredited, degree-granting institution listed in the applicable Accredited Institutions of Postsecondary Education (AIPE) directory for last year attended

 Advanced Paygrade of E-3 (Airman First Class)

 For this advanced pay grade, the following applicants are authorized:

 - Those credited with more than 12 months of active duty service and last separated in a pay grade of E-3 or higher